fenago/automated-machine-learning/lab_guides/Lab_2.md

 Boosting
 ========

-Boosting is an iterative process in which consecutive models are built one after the another based on the flaws of the predecessors.
-This helps to diminish the bias in the model and also leads to a decrease in variance as well.
-Boosting tries to generate new classifiers that are better equipped to predict the values for which the previous model\'s performance was low.
-Unlike bagging, the resampling of the training data is conditioned on the performance of the earlier classifiers.
-Boosting uses all data to train the individual classifiers, but instances that were misclassified by the previous classifiers are given more importance so that subsequent classifiers enhance the results.

 **Gradient Boosting Machines** (**GBMs**), which is also known as **Stochastic Gradient Boosting** (**SGB**), is an example of the